Chol27/datasync/README.md

 In client you can run `python3 mock.py` which would insert data from `seed.csv`

 Please note that this is uncompletely version so you need to load `init.sql` everytimes you end this client and want to use again.

+For client using in baseline test you can run `python3 online.py {filename.csv}`